kszewc/new_Kir/README.md

 Unbiased_SURy_Kir6x - structures and input files for Kir6x-SURy unbiased simulations (x=1,2,3; y=1,2). eq6.gro - starting configuration, unb.gro final configuration.
 Additional parameters for SMD simulations are in SMD.mdp (the SMD simulation starts from unb.gro)

-AnalysisScripts contains a bunch of Python functions (for separately protein and membrane analysis) that were used in analysis of our MD simulations
+AnalysisScripts contains a bunch of Python functions (separately for protein and membrane analysis) that were used in analysis of our MD simulations